IDNT/Webix-Components/README.md

 ## Components

-h5form - A drop in replacement for the webix form with support for the HTML5 validation API
+h5form - A drop in replacement for the webix form with support for the HTML5 validation API goodpwd - A password strength indicator with validation for webix forms

 ## Contributing